Types of personal information we may gather

 - governmental regulatory and public health agencies seeking to rapidly identify hazards or public health issues to protect the public from these hazards; and

-- manufacturers or industries seeking to monitor product safety (using only Aggregated Data, as defined below);
+- manufacturers or industries seeking to monitor product safety (using only Aggregated Data, as defined below); and

 - to customize, analyze, adjust and improve the Sites to better meet your needs;